glycoinfo/glic-old/index.md

 layout: top
 ---

-<h2>Welcome to the Glycoinformatics Consortium page!</h2>
+## Welcome to the Glycoinformatics Consortium page!
- Variety of databases in glycoinformatics field has been developed in different countries as a result of glycoscience research projects.
-However, usage of these developed databases has became difficult because of closure of databases corresponding to ending of projects.
-The closure of databases is becoming obstacles in glycoscience research.
-The Glycoinformatics Consortium is found to solve the obstacles and glycoinformaticians to develop databases and tools with a coalition.<br>
+A variety of databases in the glycoinformatics field has been developed in different countries as a result of glycoscience research projects.
+However, the usage of these developed databases has grown difficult because of the closure of databases that correspond to the ending of projects.
+The closure of databases has become an obstacle in glycoscience research.
+The Glycoinformatics Consortium is found to solve these obstacles and glycoinformaticians to develop databases and tools with a coalition.<br>
-The purpose of Glycoinformatics Consortium(GLIC) is to provide and maintain a centralized source software repository for the glycoscientists.
-In addition, it is aimed to provide communication point for glycoscientists and glycoinformaticians.
+The purpose of Glycoinformatics Consortium(GLIC) is to provide and maintain a centralized source of software repository for the glycoscientists.
+In addition, it is aimed to be provided as a communication point for glycoscientists and glycoinformaticians.

 <br>

-<h2>Meetings</h2>
+## Meetings
 List of past and upcoming [meetings](meetings).

-<h2>Members List</h2>
+## Members List
 Helpful page to know about GLIC [members](member).

 <br>

-<h2>Database Resources</h2>
+## Database Resources
 List of [database resources](database) with detail information available specific for glycoinformaticians.

-<h2>Software Tools</h2>
+## Software Tools
 List of [software tools](software) with detail information available specific for glycoinformaticians.

 <br>

-<h2>Wish List</h2>
+## Wish List
 [Post](wishList) specific tools you wish to be developed.